chiradeep/netscaler-autoscale-lambda/README.md

 # Automate NetScaler configuration in AWS using AWS Lambda
 Provides a [AWS Lambda](https://aws.amazon.com/lambda) function to manage the configuration of [Citrix NetScaler VPX instances in AWS](https://aws.amazon.com/marketplace/seller-profile?id=fb9c6078-b60f-47f6-8622-49d5e1d5aca7).
 The idea is to automate the reconfiguration of the NetScaler VPX when it load balances to a set of backend instances in an [AutoScaling Group (ASG)](https://aws.amazon.com/autoscaling/).
 As the ASG shrinks and expands, the lambda function reconfigures the NetScaler VPX appropriately.

+For a more complete implementation including auto-scaling of the VPX, see [chiradeep/netscaler-aws-automation](https://github.com/chiradeep/netscaler-autoscale-lambda)

 # Theory of operation
 The lambda function is bundled with a natively compiled [Terraform](https://terraform.io/) [provider](https://github.com/citrix/terraform-provider-netscaler) that can configure Citrix NetScaler using [the Nitro API](https://docs.citrix.com/en-us/netscaler/11/nitro-api.html).
 AWS Lambda functions can execute [natively compiled executables](https://aws.amazon.com/blogs/compute/running-executables-in-aws-lambda/).
 The lamdba function is configured to react to two sources of events: